bossersimon/EQ2321/answers.md

 3. Plot
 4. $$X[3] = \sum_{m=1}^{N-1} x_m e^{{-j6 \pi m}/n}$$

-With 8 kHz sampling rate and $N = 256$ sampling points, we have a frequency resolution of $8 kHz/N = 31.25 Hz$.
-The frequency at X[3] is then $3*31.25 = 93.75 Hz$.
+With 8 kHz sampling rate and $N = 256$ sampling points, we have a frequency resolution of $8$ kHz$/N = 31.25 $Hz.
+The frequency at $X[3]$ is then $3*31.25 = 93.75$ Hz.

-5. I find the index of the maximum of the DFT to be 7.
-So the fundamental is 7 times the resolution = 218.75 Hz.
+5. I find the index of the maximum of the DFT to be $7$.
+So the fundamental is $7$ times the resolution $= 218.75$ Hz.
 This is within the range of voiced speech so it seems reasonable.

 6. Keeping the frame length short is important for computational efficiency, but if it's too low we might not be able to find the correct fundamental frequency.
-In this case, the fundamental lies in the frequency bin of 31.25 Hz around 93.75 Hz.
+In this case, the fundamental lies in the frequency bin of 31.25 Hz around 93.75 Hz ($97.75 \pm 15.625@).